 How To Do

-4. In this position, only your left forearm and the outer side of your left foot are making contact with the floor.
+- In this position, only your left forearm and the outer side of your left foot are in contact with the floor.

-5. The diagonal line is formed by your body at an angle of 20 degrees.
+- Your body forms the diagonal line at an angle of 20 degrees.

 9. Side Plank and Rotate